Mapper MIDI for Numa X Piano

 The Problem

-All is good as I play the organ.
+All is good as I start off playing the organ.

-Worse, it has a different value which causes my effects to go crazy.
+Worse, it has a different value which meanns a small rotation can cause a big jump in the CC number which causes my effects to go crazy.

 The Solution - The MIDI Mapper